Explorify at home: Changing materials

 First, take a close-up look: Cooking and baking are the most likely ways that children will experience making new materials.
 If you are able to cook together and look at how the ingredients change when cooking, that will be really helpful.
 Changes to ingredients when baking cakes or cookies in the oven are permanent changes, as this clip shows.
 Making ice cubes is not a permanent change as ice cubes melt to return water again.

-Hands-on activity: For a healthy recipe, follow the instructions to make healthy breakfast muffins.
+Hands-on activity: For a healthy recipe, follow the instructions to make fruitburst muffins like in this recipe (we haven't tried it yet - let us know how you get on!).

 Watch more about mixing things or the water cycle (for age 7-9); freezing things or irreversible change (for age 9-11) on BBC Bitesize Daily.